hoichi/chops/doc/TechSpec.md

     - .put()
     - .patch()’ed
     - .delete()’d

 Although... how we do delete?
-Do we index by JSON.stringify(path)?
-Seems like it, but what if we don’t use .src()?
+Do we index by source paths?
+Seems like it, but what if we don’t use `.src()`?
 Maybe that means that src() should kindly state the primary index.